- Applying to study

 Commonwealth Education Costs Scholarship (CECS)

 The Australian government provides a contribution towards the costs of University places each year via the Commonwealth Grants Scheme.
 These places are known as Commonwealth supported places, with students paying the remaining fee amount, known as their Student Contribution.
 Please refer to the Department of Education and Training website (opens in a new window) for more information.

 All Commonwealth supported students and students receiving HELP loan assistance must have a CHESSN.
 These students will be allocated a unique CHESSN, which will stay with them throughout their academic study, allowing their eligibility for Commonwealth assistance to be facilitated and monitored.
 Students will be advised of their CHESSN via their Electronic Commonwealth Assistance Notice (eCAN).

 The purpose of the Commonwealth Learning Scholarships (CLS) Program is to facilitate choice in higher education and to increase the participation of students from low socio-economic backgrounds in higher education.
 Funding of a specified number of scholarships for students enrolled at Western Sydney University is provided by DIICCSRTE website (opens in a new window) and The University administers and selects the recipients of the Western Sydney University CLS scholarships.
 There are two types of CLS; Commonwealth Accommodation Scholarships (CAS) and Commonwealth Education Costs Scholarships (CECS).

 Commonwealth Supported Place

-The Australian Government provides The University with a specified number of Commonwealth Supported places.
+The Australian Government provides The University with Commonwealth Supported places.
 For each of these places, the Australian Government provides The University with a financial contribution towards the costs of study.
 Each student holding a Commonwealth Supported place must then pay the remainder of their study costs via their Student Contribution.